-The Fund holds shares or interests in investment companies whereby the fair value of the investments are measured on a recurring basis using net asset value per share (or its equivalent) of the investment companies as a practical expedient.
+The Fund holds shares or interests in investment companies whereby the fair value of the investments is measured on a recurring basis using net asset value per share (or its equivalent) of the investment companies as a practical expedient.

-At June 30, 2017, the fair value, unfunded commitments, and redemption rules of those investments are as follows:
+As of June 30, 2018, the fair value, unfunded commitments, and redemption rules of those investments are as follows:

-Redemption

-Unfunded Frequency, if Redemption

-Fair Value Commitments Eligible Notice Period

-Pooled equity funds \$ 377,115 None N/A
+Fair Value Unfunded Commitment Redemption Frequency, if S Eligible Redemption Notice Period Pooled equity funds \$ 5,579,975 \$ - None N/A

-The pooled equity funds includes funds that invest in equity long/short hedge fund class, event driven hedge fund class, global opportunities hedge fund class, and multistrategy hedge funds class.
+The pooled equity funds includes funds that invest in equity long/short hedge fund class, event-driven hedge fund class, global opportunities hedge fund class, and multistrategy hedge funds class.
 The fair values of the investments in this class have been estimated using net asset value per share of the investments.